weston-bailey/Quakebook/README.md

 *Quakebook* is the world's first social media network with a community centered around seismic activity.

 *Quakebook*'s server collects data from the usgs earthquake API as seismic activity occurs, gives users access to the data in a searchable database, and displays an interactive map of of earthquakes for users to explore.
-Users can explore the details of a particular earthquake after exploring the results of their search.
+Users can explore the details of a particular earthquake after selecting it from the results of their search.

 *Quakebook* users can further engage with the *Quakebook community* by creating a free profile that will allow them to interact with other users by commenting on a particular earthquake.